607011/pwned/README.md

 **test-set-extractor**: command-line interface to extract a test set from a MD5:count file containing existent and non-existents hashes

+**be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation

 ## Build for release